 The Challenge of Handling a Hearing Loss

-Getting used to life with a hearing loss is challenging to most hearing aid users, both mentally and physically.
+Getting used to life with hearing loss is challenging to most hearing aid users, both mentally and physically.
 It can be difficult to accept the fact that you are more or less dependent upon one or two hearing aids and that your hearing loss is permanent.
-Hearing aid users also often feel that just telling other people about their needs and what others can do to help can be challenging.
-However, there are many ways of facing the challenges of having a hearing loss positively.
+Hearing aid users also often feel that is it challenging to tell other people about their needs and what others can do to help.
+However, there are many ways to face the challenge of hearing loss.

-On these pages you can find examples of what you can do and what you can ask others to do in order to maintain an active life with a hearing loss.
+On these pages, you can find examples of what you can do and what you can ask others to do in order to maintain an active life with hearing loss.

 You can also get advice on how to deal with tinnitus, a symptom that often accompanies hearing loss.

 Do you hear a ringing, roaring, clicking or hissing sound in your ears?
 Do you hear this sound often or all the time?
 Does the sound bother you a lot?
 If you answer “yes” to these questions, you may have tinnitus (tin-NY-tus).Tinnitus is a symptom associated with many forms of hearing loss.
 It can also be a symptom of other health problems.
 Roughly 25 million Americans have experienced tinnitus.
 Some cases are so severe that it interferes with their daily activities.
 People with severe cases of tinnitus may find it difficult to hear, work or even sleep.